A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-With LHCb, the luminosity reach with a proton beam on an hydrogen target can be very large, up to yearly luminosity on the order of $10$ fb$^{-1}$, if one can run at 40~MHz.
-As discussed in section~\ref{section:High-x}, this will allow one to measure hard probes such as $W$ or associated \jpsi production, to collect very large statistics for Drell-Yan and probe the $D$ meson production at the most backward rapidity range.
-For example, Drell-Yan measurements is very useful to probe the light quark and anti-quark PDFs at high-$x$ at a low scale, $\mu_F$.
-By using nuclear solid or gas targets, one can reach luminosities on the order of 100 pb$^{-1}$, and even more depending on the target option, allowing one to probe the nuclear PDFs with a very high precision by measuring Drell-Yan, open heavy flavour and quarkonium production.
-With proton and lead beams, the luminosity reach in the case of ALICE is lower than in that of LHCb because of the lower data-taking rates.
+With LHCb, the luminosity reach with a proton beam on an hydrogen target can be very large, up to yearly luminosity of the order of $10$~fb$^{-1}$, if one can run at 40~MHz for a full LHC year.
+As discussed in section~\ref{section:High-x}, this will allow one to measure hard probes such as $W$ or associated \jpsi production, to collect very large statistics for DY and probe the $D$ meson production at the most backward rapidity range.
+For example, DY measurements are very useful to probe the light quark and anti-quark PDFs at high-$x$ and a low scale, $\mu_F$, even with a reduced luminosity of $1$~fb$^{-1}$.
+By using nuclear solid or gas targets, one can reach luminosities on the order of 100~pb$^{-1}$, and even more depending on the target option, allowing one to probe the nuclear PDFs with a very high precision by measuring DY, open heavy flavour and quarkonium production.
+With proton and lead beams, the luminosity reach for ALICE is lower than for LHCb because of the lower data-taking rates.
 However, the rapidity coverage is complementary as well as the physics reach.
-Even though with ALICE the yearly luminosity can be as high as $250$ pb$^{-1}$ with a $p$ beam on a H-gas target, a luminosity of about $40$~pb$^{-1}$ with the ALICE detectors would allow one to measure low energy $\bar p$, thanks to the very backward rapidity coverage, in $p+p \to \bar p + X$ in order to improve our knowledge of the cosmic $\bar p$ spectrum.
+Even though with ALICE the yearly luminosity can be as high as $250$~pb$^{-1}$ with a proton beam on a H-gas target, a luminosity of about $40$~pb$^{-1}$ with the ALICE detectors would already allow one to measure low energy $\bar p$, thanks to the very backward rapidity coverage, in $p+p \to \bar p + X$.
+This measurement would improve our knowledge of the cosmic $\bar p$ spectrum.
 The $\bar p$ spectrum could be further measured with various target types, such as He or C with the gas or solid target option, respectively.

-With a transversally polarised H-gas target, luminosities from about $40$ pb$^{-1}$ to $250$ pb$^{-1}$ can be expected with ALICE for one LHC year.
-As discussed in section~\ref{section:Spin-Physics}, this will allow one to access the spin asymmetry of probes such as $\Lambda$ in the CB and \jpsi in the MS. With a larger luminosity with LHCb, on the order of $10$~fb$^{-1}$, similar rare probes as those mentioned above for the unpolarised case ($W$, associated \jpsi, Drell-Yan, ...) will be accessible.
+With a transversally polarised H-gas target, luminosities from about $40$~pb$^{-1}$ to $250$~pb$^{-1}$ can be expected with ALICE for one LHC year.
+As discussed in section~\ref{section:Spin-Physics}, this would allow one to access the spin asymmetry of probes such as $\Lambda$ in the CB and \jpsi in the MS. With a larger luminosity in LHCb, on the order of $10$~fb$^{-1}$, similar rare probes as those mentioned above for the unpolarised case ($W$, associated \jpsi, DY, ...) will be accessible.
 These studies will definitely advance our understanding of the internal spin structure of the proton and neutron.